with edamame / broccoli / mushrooms / carrots

 Noodles - Cook noodles according to package directions, being careful not to overcook.
 Drain and cool completely.
 (If prepping ahead, toss noodles with some cooking oil to help prevent sticking.)
 (Can be done 1 day ahead)

-Green onions - Chop green onions, keeping green and white parts separate.
+Green onions / Edamame - Chop green onions, keeping green and white parts separate.
+Defrost edamame.

-Return pan to medium-high heat and add second portion of oil.
+Heat a wok or large skillet with oil over medium-high heat.
 Add mushrooms and saute until mushrooms are tender, 3 to 4 minutes.
 (Add a splash of water if the pan starts to look dry.)
 Add in carrots and white parts of green onions and cook for 1 minute.

 Pour sauce over mushrooms and carrots.
 Bring to a simmer.
 When sauce is simmering, whisk together water (portion for yakisoba) and cornstarch.
 Stir into sauce and cook until sauce starts to thicken, ~1 minute.

-To skillet add chicken, broccoli, and noodles.
+To skillet add edamame, broccoli, and noodles.
 Toss everything together until coated in sauce.

 Remove pan from heat and add green parts of green onions.